 “Just ignore him.”

-We don’t talk for a moment.
-It’s enough that Scott is on my side.
+We do not talk for a moment.
+It is enough that Scott is on my side.

 “Have you talked to Lydia?”
 I ask.